-Yes, avocados are high in fat and calories.
-2/3 of the fat is heart healthy, monounsaturated fat, like the fat found in nuts, seeds, and olives.
+Yes, they are high in fat and calories.
+2/3 of the fat is heart-healthy, monounsaturated fat, like the fat found in nuts, seeds, and olives.
 This fat boasts anti-inflammatory benefits which is why it’s important to the health of our cardiovascular system.
 Containing both omega 3 fats and oleic acid, avocado will keep your ticker ticking along.

 Avocados are beneficial in blood sugar regulation.
 The fats keep us feeling full for longer than if we were to eat carbohydrates alone.
 Avocados are low in carbs and sugars and high in fibre (10 grams per cup) which makes them excellent for maintaining healthy blood sugar levels.

-Chop them up on salads, add them to smoothies for a creamy “milk-shake” like effect, cook your eggs and throw them inside, add avocado to a greek salad or wrap, replace mayo with a mashed avocado, the list is endless!
+Chop them up on salads, add them to smoothies for a creamy “milkshake” like effect, cook your eggs and throw them inside, add avocado to a greek salad or wrap, replace mayo with mashed avocado, the list is endless!
 Topping your salad with avocado?
 Keep up the good work!
-Avocado optimizes absorption of other nutrients.
-It increases absorption of carotenoids by up to 400%!
+Avocado optimizes the absorption of other nutrients.
+It increases the absorption of carotenoids by up to 400%!

 Zesty Avocado Pudding

 Blend this all together in your blender until creamy.
 Store in the fridge until ready to serve